LAST UPDATED: [June 4, 2021]

 We respond to all verified requests that we receive from individuals who wish to exercise their data protection rights in accordance with applicable data protection laws.
 You can contact us by sending an email to firstname.lastname@example.org.
 Every effort will be made to respond to a verified request within a reasonable time, or the time-frame required by law.

 Changes to this Policy

-This Policy is current as of the Effective Date set forth above.
+This Policy is current as of the date set forth above.
 We may change this Policy from time to time, so please be sure to check back periodically.
 We will post any changes to this Policy on our Site.
 If we make any changes to this Policy that materially affect our practices with regard to the personal information we have previously collected from you, we will endeavor to provide you with notice in advance of such change by highlighting the change on our Site.